SwiftThemes/EAA/readme.md

 The ad locations are not limited to AdSense
 * You can use them for ads from any network.
 * You can use multiple ads in the same location.
-* You can also use them to ad html code, optin forms.
+* You can also use them to add html code, optin forms.
 The location at the end of the post is ideal for optin forms of MailChip, Sendy, AWeber, GetResponse etc..

 The header and footer scripts are not limited to just javascript.
 * You can use them to load fonts.